GOING TO THE FATHER

 This is the marriage of the Lamb and it takes place each day of the true disciple’s life.

 This is how the new creation, the Kingdom of God, the new Jerusalem, is brought into being.

 Christ is preparing a place for each believer in the House of God, which is the Body of Christ.
 We are being brought into eternal union with the Father through Christ.
 Union with God through Christ is our supreme goal.
 All the ministries of the Body of Christ are working with the end in view of perfecting the House of God, Christ—Head and Body (Ephesians 4:8-16).

-. . .
-Holy Father, keep through thine own name those whom thou hast given me, that they may be one, as we are.
+“Now I am no longer in the world, but these are in the world, and I come to You.
+Holy Father, keep through your name those whom you have given Me, that they may be one as we are.
 (John 17:11)